aj910/namaste-react/README.md

 -> Code splitting
 -> Differential bundling: supporting of older browser and bundlers for our app -> Tree Shaking: removes unused code or random ones when not in use

+# JSX
+-> JSX code transpiled before it reaches JS engines, transpilation means converting this code which the browsers can understand, -> done by babel which PARCEL provides
+-> JSX ----> react.createElement() -> further transpiled to JS Object ----> after transpilation, it is displayed as HTML element